ShizukaDonaghue/melting-snowman/TESTING.md

     </details>

 *I would like to see an error message if my guess is invalid and understand why.*
- * If the input is not valid, an error message is displayed so that the player knows what input is expected.
+ * If the input is invalid, an error message is displayed so that the player knows what input is expected.
 This is also explained in the Game Screen section with the GIF image.
     <details>
       <summary>Supporting image</summary>
       <img src="docs/error-message.png" width="700">
     </details>

-*I would like to see the letters already tried so that I would not try the same again.*
+*I would like to see the letters already tried so that I would not suggest the same again.*
- * If the input has already been tried, an error message is displayed.
+ * The letters already tried are displayed from the second try, so the player can keep track of them.
     <details>
       <summary>Supporting image</summary>
       <img src="docs/already-tried.png" width="700">
     </details>

 *I would like to know the progress of the game while playing the game.*
- * The "Word to guess" field reveals the letters once they have been guessed correctly and displays the remaining letters to be guessed with underscores.
+ * The "Word to guess" field reveals the letters once they have been guessed correctly and displays the remaining to be guessed with underscores.
 If the input from the player is incorrect, the number of lives remaining is displayed so that the player can keep track of the progress.
     <details>
       <summary>Supporting image</summary>
       <img src="docs/game-progress.png" width="700">